-If you are a resident who moved into care and paid a lump sum before 1 July 2014, you can choose to keep the existing arrangement with the new provider.
-Read more about pre-1 July 2014 arrangements.
+If you are a resident who moved into care and paid a lump sum before 1 July 2014, read more about accommodation bond refunds.

-- If you let your aged care home know more than 14 days in advance of you leaving, then your lump sum balance must be refunded to you on the day you leave.
+- more than 14 days’ notice, your lump sum balance must be refunded on the day you leave

-- If you give 14 days’ notice (or less) of leaving then the lump sum balance must be repaid within 14 days after the day you give notice.
+- up to 14 days’ notice, your lump sum balance must be refunded within 14 days after the day you give notice

-- If you don’t let your aged care home know in advance that you are leaving, the lump sum balance must be refunded within 14 days after the day of you leaving.
+- no notice, your lump sum balance must be refunded within 14 days after the day you leave.

 Before moving, you need to agree to fees and payment arrangements with the new aged care home.

-If the care recipient dies, the provider must refund the lump sum balance less any allowable amounts that have been deducted over the care period, within 14 days of receiving either:
+If a resident dies, the aged care home must refund their lump sum balance less any allowable amounts that have been deducted over the care period.
+This must be done within 14 days of receiving either:

-- evidence of probate of the resident’s Will (the official proving of a Will) or
+- proof of probate of the resident’s Will (the official proving of a Will) or

-The provider may refund the lump sum balance without evidence of probate or letters of administration, if they are confident that the correct legal beneficiary has been identified, but they do have the right to see these documents.
-This protects the aged care provider and the resident’s estate by ensuring the resident’s wishes are followed by identifying who is entitled to receive the refund.
+The provider may refund the lump sum balance without proof of these documents, if they are confident that the correct legal beneficiary has been identified.
+However, they do have the right to see these documents.
+This protects the provider and the resident’s estate by ensuring the resident’s wishes are followed by confirming who is entitled to the refund.

 If you have any concerns about your accommodation refund, there are two ways you can make a complaint:

-- if you are not comfortable raising your concerns or cannot resolve your concerns with your aged care home provider, you can contact the Aged Care Quality and Safety Commission.
+- If you are not comfortable raising your concerns, or cannot resolve your concerns with your aged care home, you can contact the Aged Care Quality and Safety Commission.